 8. Build an SEO & Conversion Friendly Website

 If you want to control the information online about your firm that potential clients find first, you need a website.
 If you want to participate in Pay Per Click or SEO you will also need a website that you own and can edit.

 The best personal injury websites are fast-loading, mobile-friendly, and optimized for search engines and users.
 This means that search engines like Google can see your website and users find it visually appealing and they can easily find the information they’re looking for.
 Your website should also make contacting you on mobile devices easy with just one click (Click to call).
 Having a great law firm website design may be the difference between a potential client contacting you vs. your competitor.

 Starting with your own website is a foundational requirement for being successful in online marketing.
 Once your website is up and running, make sure it’s printed on your offline marketing material and used in email signatures.
 Great websites with strong content can also be used for intake personnel to pass information to clients.

 Sadly the old phrase “if you build it, they will come” is not true with online marketing in general.
 There is so much stiff competition out there with personal injury firms investing massive resources into online marketing that you really do need to be the best to be seen.
 The good news is that you can do that through law firm SEO.

 Organic SEO represents the free traffic you get by ranking in Google’s search results for a particular search in the top 10 traditional blue links.
-We also help attorneys with Local SEO and focus on the top ranking factors which displays local results.
+We also help attorneys with Local SEO and focus on the top-ranking factors which display local results.

 For Example, if someone searches for “18-wheeler accident lawyers dallas tx” they will get a page that looks like the example below:

-In our experience, Local & Organic are the best performing channels for getting new personal injury clients.
+In our experience, Local and organic are the best-performing channels for getting new personal injury clients.
 Learn more about SEO at the Juris Digital Library.
 Here are some of the most popular SEO articles for free: